 - Category : Depression, Hormone, Mental Health, Thyroid

-If you suffer with thyroid problems you might be all too familiar with anxiety and depression.
+If you suffer from thyroid problems, you might be all too familiar with anxiety and depression.

-In fact the most common medication men and woman are put on after thyroid medication is an antidepressant or antianxiety medications.
+In fact, the most common medication men and women are put on after thyroid medication is an antidepressant or an antianxiety medication.

-I want to be very clear that these medication DON’T fix your problem, but rather serve as a band-aid and what you might not know, is that if you are taking antidepressants realize that none of the antidepressant medications actually raise the quantity of the neurotransmitter that the medication is targeting.
+I want to be very clear that these medications DON’T fix your problem, but rather serve as a band-aid, and what you might not know is that if you are taking antidepressants, realize that none of the antidepressant medications actually raise the quantity of the neurotransmitter that the medication is targeting.
 They only allow the neurotransmitter to remain in the synaptic cleft for a longer period of time.

-Here is an illustration of what I’m talking about, you can see the Neurotransmitters (little yellow dots) and the synaptic cleft is the space between the nerves.
+Here is an illustration of what I’m talking about (see video).
+You can see the Neurotransmitters (little yellow dots), and the synaptic cleft is the space between the nerves.
 Antidepressants only allow the Neurotransmitters to stay in this space longer.
-They have no effect on the quantity of Neurotransmitters produced by the nerve.
+They do not affect the quantity of Neurotransmitters produced by the nerve.

-When a person has low thyroid hormones not just a low TSH but low T3 levels, low T4 levels, there are a number of things that happen
+When a person has low thyroid hormones, not just a low TSH but low T3 levels, low T4 levels, several things happen to the brain.

 #1 The Serotonin receptor sites become less sensitive to Serotonin– meaning they don’t respond